daniel-elsner/nates-chicken-bs/README.md

 You will need to be given the access key and secret key for the profile.
 These can be generated in the AWS console (we should see if SSO is viable at some point).

+## Create .env File

+To use the batch scripts mentioned in following steps you will need a `.env` file in the root of the `/src` directory.
+These scripts will read this file to set environment variables.

+For the base configuration simply copy the `example.env` file and rename it to `.env`.

 ## Run the App

 You have a few options for running locally.
 You can: